Cuba Time Capsule

 INTERNET and TELEPHONE ACCESS - Internet is not yet widely available in Cuba, though there are a few areas in Havana that have hot spots for locals to use.
 Our upscale hotel, the Parque Cenral, had a pretty good internet connection, though it required that I purchase a card at the business center.
 One hour of access for two CUC was not unreasonable.
 I soon found that Skype does not work in Cuba.
 It is blocked by the U.S. government.
 By way of substitute, Facebook Messenger worked just fine.
 As to cell phones, my AT&T iPhone had no signal anywhere in Cuba.
 It became nothing more than a fancy alarm clock.
 People with Verizon reported that they did have a signal, and were able to send text messages.
 Phone access may improve as contracts and technologies are updated.

-JARDINES AGGRESSOR I - Typical of the original Aggressor Fleet vessels, this liveaboard dive boat began as just the steel hull of an American offshore crew boat.
-She was sailed from Morgan City, LA to Cien Fuegos, Cuba and there rebuilt from the hull up.
-The finished product is comfortable and serviceable, though perhaps not quite as deluxe as some other modern liveaboards.
+JARDINES AGGRESSOR I and II - Typical of the original Aggressor Fleet vessels, these two liveaboard dive boats began as just the steel hull of an American offshore crew boat, then rebuilt from the hull up.
+The finished products are comfortable and serviceable, though perhaps not quite as deluxe as some other modern liveaboards.
 All but two of the guest cabins are below decks, each with ensuite toilet and shower.
-The cabins are a bit small, but very comfortable.
+The cabins are not overly large, but very comfortable.
 Beds are raised platforms, allowing ample storage below.
 The main deck has an air-conditioned salon forward, and the dive deck astern.
-One level above is the dining area, also air-conditioned, plus a small outdoor area over the stern that includes a hot tub.
-Guest complement is 20, with a crew of 14.
+One level above is the dining area, also air-conditioned, plus a nice outdoor area over the stern that includes a hot tub.
+Guest complement on the Jardines Aggressor I is 20, with a crew of 14. the Jardines Aggressor II takes 24 guests, with a crew of 16.
 Diving is done from two Fiberglas tender boats with twin 150 h.p.
 Yamaha engines.
 Each boat accommodates ten divers, plus driver and two dive guides.
-Once set up, our main dive gear stayed on the tender.
-Jardines Aggressor is not yet equipped with long whips to fill tanks, so the crew must change tanks after every diving, filling them on the stern, then handing them back over to the dive boat.
-This marginally complicated analyzing our Nitrox fills, but the crew did everything required to get the job done, and more.
+Once set up, our main dive gear stayed on the tender, and tanks are refilled in place.
+Nitrox fills and analyzing were well organized.

 AWESOME CREW - I can't say enough about how fine a crew we were so fortunate to sail with.
 Everyone was certainly very capable in their roles, but more importantly did their work with great enthusiasm and humor.
 The food was good and the service in the dining room superb.
 The boat drivers and dive guides were top notch and really wanted us to see and do it all.
 At the end of every dive, once out of our wet suits, we'd make use of the two hot showers on the stern swim platform.
 Following shower, the cry of "hot towels" was raised, and with great ceremony we'd be draped in an extra-large towel right out of the dryer.
 To improve on that further, at the end of the night dives, after receiving our hot towels, they poured us big cups of hot chocolate topped with a generous serving of dark Cuban rum.
 Now that is service.